 While proper nutrition is vital to everyone’s health, it is a critical factor for patients with a gastrointestinal condition, many of who suffer discomfort, pain and other debilitating symptoms that are exacerbated by the foods they eat, which in turn can affect their psychological well-being.
 The internet and news media put out a barrage of information about the pros and cons of various diets, foods and nutritional supplements, much of which is either conflicting or not based on solid science.
 As a result, by the time many patients see one of our program’s registered dietitians they are confused, frustrated, or both.
 Because our registered dietitians exclusively see patients with digestive problems, they can help to dispel myths and, working in tandem with the other integrative team members, offer practical, evidence-based dietary strategies suited to conditions and lifestyles.
 These strategies not only help to reduce symptoms, but also provide a sense of control over the management of symptoms.

 Many patients with gastrointestinal conditions can also benefit from working with our GI health psychologist, who is specially trained in applying evidence-based psychological principles to influence the brain-gut connection and improve patients’ symptoms and well-being.
 For some, GI symptoms are worsened by stress, while for others, the stress of managing the symptoms can contribute to a significant impairment in qualify of life.
 With a referral from your UCLA gastroenterologist, you can see a GI health psychologist who can develop a treatment plan based on your goals, then work with you and your physician to implement a plan that can help to address your symptoms and ensure that you can lead a meaningful and fulfilling life while managing the condition.
-These psychological strategies include cognitive behavioral therapy (CBT), which examines the role of thoughts and behaviors in the expression of GI symptoms and develops new approaches to handling the symptoms and reducing stress; acceptance and commitment therapy, a mindfulness-based behavioral therapy designed to assist the patient with coping and adjustment to the condition; and medical hypnosis, a form of relaxation training that uses imagery and positive suggestion to help calm the digestive tract.
+These psychological strategies include cognitive behavioral therapy (CBT), acceptance and commitment therapy, a mindfulness-based behavioral therapy designed to assist the patient with living in ways consistent with personal values while developing psychological flexibility; and medical hypnosis, a form of relaxation training that uses imagery and positive suggestion to help calm the digestive tract.

 UCLA is at the forefront of a new frontier in the way patients with gastrointestinal conditions are treated — one that recognizes the importance of not simply treating the digestive tract, but looking at the whole person and developing a comprehensive approach to enhancing health through a multidisciplinary team of experts.
 Our integrative health team is dedicated to providing individualized, patient-centered care grounded in the latest knowledge about digestive health, the brain-gut connection and strategies for improving the health and quality of life of patients who are experiencing these conditions.
 Together, we can help to identify the approach that is best for you, and work with you toward achieving the best possible outcome.